Still the Same (Slade song): Release

 "Still the Same" was released on 7" and 12" vinyl by RCA Records in the UK, Germany and Portugal.
 The 12" vinyl was released across other European countries too.
 The B-side, "Gotta Go Home", was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
 In the UK, a special limited edition commemorative version of the single was also issued to mark and celebrate Slade's 21st anniversary.
 This double pack edition included an additional 7" vinyl with "The Roaring Silence" as the A-side and "Don't Talk to Me About Love" as the B-side.
 The former track would appear on You Boyz Make Big Noize, while the latter would later be re-used as a B-Side for the band's 1987 single "Ooh La La in L.A.".
 On the 12" single, an extended version of "Still the Same" was featured as the A-side.

 Promotion

 No music video was filmed to promote the single.
 In the UK, the band performed the song on the TV shows The Tom O'Connor Show and Saturday Superstore.
 To promote the single in record stores, posters were produced, although these were mainly distributed to London retailers.

 Critical reception

-Upon release Kerrang! described the song as a "soggy offering", preferring the "far more listenable" B-side "Gotta Go Home".
+Upon its release, Paul Henderson of Kerrang! wrote, "I doubt if many of us will have much fun listening to this soggy offering.
+The uptempo B-side, on the other hand, with its vaguely ZZ Top-ish instrumental middle-eight, is far more listenable and would have stood a much better chance."
 In a review of You Boyz Make Big Noize, American newspaper Record-Journal said the song was a "hook-filled, powerful tune", "resplendent in its anthemic arrangement and heavenly harmonizing chorus".
 In a retrospective review, Doug Stone of AllMusic commented: "Slade's headiest daze long gone, the band amazingly squeezes out sparks like "Still the Same": always tunefully tight, but loose enough to sing in the pub."